the-turing-way/the-turing-way/Chapter_Version_Control.md

 - [ ] Clone their project's repository from GitHub `git clone repository_url`
 - [ ] Make and commit changes
 - [ ] Push your changes to you GitHub version of the project
+- [ ] Make use of issues to discuss possible changes to a project
-- [ ] Make a pull request on GitHub
+- [ ] Make pull requests on GitHub to share your work
+  - [ ] Clearly explain the changes you've made and why in your pull request.